DRIVER-EU/test-bed-design/doc/developers.md

   - Idle: no scenario has started.
 The time interface returns the system time.
   - Initialized: the scenario is ready to be started.
 All adapters will receive the scenario start time, and can use this to initialize their service.
 In the near future, adapters have the ability to inform the Test-bed when they are initialized and ready to start.
   - Running (started or paused): the scenario time is moving forward, either in real speed or slower/faster than normally.
 In case the scenario is paused, the current scenario time is still actively being distributed, but does not progress (speed is 0).
-  - Stopped: The scenario is stopped, and the simulation time is no longer being updated.
+  - Stopped: The scenario stops, and the simulation time is no longer being updated.

 ![State diagram of the time service](img/state_diagram_time_service.png)